neozenweb/ethical-frenchie/content/blog/4-signs-of-a-french-bulldog-scam-and-4-ways-you-can-avoid-them.md

 ---
-title: 4 Signs of a French Bulldog Scam and 4 Ways You Can Avoid Them
+title: 4 Signs of a French Bulldog Scam and 4 Ways You Can Avoid Them | Ethical Frenchie
 date: '2019-03-07'
 category:
   - French Bulldog